jenetics/jenetics/README.md

 **Published projects**

-The follwing projects/modules are also published to Maven.
+The following projects/modules are also published to Maven.

 * **[jenetics](jenetics)**: This project contains the source code and tests for the Jenetics core-module.
 * **[jenetics.ext](jenetics.ext)**: This module contains additional _non_-standard GA operations and data types.